mhrons/mhrons.github.io/docs/pv_smooth.md

 $$SOC(t)=\int_{0}^t (p(\tau)-s(\tau+\Delta t))d\tau\tag{1}\label{eq:1}$$

-defines the change in the state-of-charge [Wh] since time 0 until time t, while SOC may acquire both positive and negative values.
-(Always-positive SOC values in ESS can be technically managed.)
+expresses the change in state-of-charge [Wh] since the time 0 until t.
+While the integral may acquire both positive and negative values, always-positive SOC values are technically managed by precharging the ESS to SOC~0~ at the time 0 (e.g. at the begining of PV cycle).
 The lead time Δt reduces absolute values of the integrated function.
 The IPLPF-defined signal s(τ+Δt) ensures that following 4 technical criteria are satisfied:
-Mean value of SOC is near to zero:
+Mean value of *SOC(t)* is near to zero:

 $${1 \over T} \int_{0}^T SOC (t) dt ≈ 0\tag{2}\label{eq:2}$$

-Mean quadratic deviation of SOC is near to minimum:
+Mean quadratic deviation of *SOC(t)* is near to minimum:

 $${1 \over T} \int_{0}^T SOC^2 (t) dt ≈ min\tag{3}\label{eq:3}$$

-Hence the required storage capacity per cycle T (24 hours in case of PV power p(t)) is close to the minimum:
+Hence the required storage capacity per cycle *T* (24 hours in case of PV power p(t)) is close to the minimum:

 $$\Delta SOC = max(SOC) – min(SOC) ≈ min\tag{4}\label{eq:4}$$

-Throughput of the accumulated energy per cycle T is near to its minimum:
+Throughput of the accumulated energy per cycle *T* is near to its minimum:

 $${1 \over 2} \int_{0}^T|p(\tau)-s(\tau+\Delta t)|d \tau ≈ min\tag{5}\label{eq:5}$$